ioccc-src/winner/faq.md

 of IOCCC years.

 Under each IOCCC year. one will find a `.year` file.
-These files contain directory paths from the top directory, of the IOCCC winner directories for a given year.
+These files contain directory paths from the top directory, of the IOCCC entry directories for a given year.
 For example, see the [1984/.year](/.1984/.year) file.

-Under each IOCCC winner directory, you will find a `.path` file.
+Under each IOCCC entry directory, you will find a `.path` file.
 These files contain the directory path from the top directory.
 For example see [1984/anonymous/.path](/1984/anonymous/.path).